iml130/lotlan-scheduler/README.md

 ### Indentations

-If you are in a block (*Template*, *Instance*, *Task* or *TransportOrderStep*) you need to add a Indentation after each New Line of a statement.
-An Intentation can be a tabulator or 3 space characters.
-It is also not allowed to add a Indentation before a Blockstart it must be the first Word after a New Line.
+If you are in a block (*Template*, *Instance*, *Task* or *TransportOrderStep*) you need to add an *Indentation* after each New Line of a statement.
+An *Indentation* can be a tabulator or 3 space characters.
+It is also not allowed to add an *Indentation* before a Blockstart it must be the first Word after a New Line.

 Regex: ```('    ' | '\t')```